 Jump straight to...

-The type and amount of storage you need for your bedroom completely depends on what kind of items you need to store and how much space is available.
+The type and amount of bedroom storage you need completely depends on what kind of items you need to store and how much space is available.
 Most of us need some sort of clothes' storage, which may be in the form of drawers, wardrobes, rails or even under-bed storage boxes.
 You may also be looking for a bedside table or other ways to store things like books, glasses or chargers that you will want near the bed.

 Finally, don't forget miscellaneous items that don't have a home elsewhere, or bedlinen and out of season clothes that might be best stored in an ottoman at the end of the bed.